The Nutcracker and the Mouse King: Summary

-The Mouse Queen tricked Pirlipat's mother into allowing her and her children to gobble up the lard that was supposed to go into the sausage that the King was to eat at dinner.
-The King, enraged at the Mouse Queen for spoiling his supper and upsetting his wife, had his court inventor, also named Drosselmeyer, create traps for the Mouse Queen and her children.
+Madam Mouserinks tricked Pirlipat's mother into allowing her and her children to gobble up the lard that was supposed to go into the sausage that the King was to eat at dinner.
+The King, enraged at Madam Mouserinks for spoiling his supper and upsetting his wife, had his court inventor, Drosselmeier, create traps for the Mouse Queen and her children.

-The Mouse Queen, angered at the death of her children, swore that she would take revenge on Pirlipat.
+Madam Mouserinks, angered at the death of her children, swore that she would take revenge on Pirlipat.
 Pirlipat's mother surrounded her with cats which were supposed to be kept awake by being constantly stroked.
-The nurses who did so fell asleep, however, and the Mouse Queen magically turned Pirlipat ugly, giving her a huge head, a wide grinning mouth, and a cottony beard like a nutcracker.
-The King blamed Drosselmeyer and gave him four weeks to find a cure.
+The nurses who did so fell asleep, however, and Madam Mouserinks magically turned Pirlipat ugly, giving her a huge head, a wide grinning mouth, and a cottony beard like a nutcracker.
+The King blamed Drosselmeier and gave him four weeks to find a cure.
 He went to his friend, the court astrologer.

-They read Pirlipat's horoscope and told the King the only way to cure her was to have her eat the nut Crackatook (Krakatuk), which must be cracked and handed to her by a man who had never been shaved nor worn boots since birth, and who must, without opening his eyes, hand her the kernel and take seven steps backwards without stumbling.
-The King sent Drosselmeyer and the astrologer out to look for both.
+They read Pirlipat's horoscope and told the King the only way to cure her was to have her eat the nut Crackatook (Krakatuk), which must be cracked and handed to her by a man who had never been shaved nor worn boots since birth.
+He must, without opening his eyes, hand her the kernel and take seven steps backwards without stumbling.
+The King sent Drosselmeier and the astrologer out to look for both.

-The two men journeyed for many years without finding either the nut or the man, until finally they returned home to Nuremberg and found the nut with Drosselmeyer's cousin, a puppet-maker.
-His son turned out to be the young man needed to crack the nut Crackatook.
+The two men journeyed for years without finding either the nut or the man.
+They then returned home to Nuremberg and found the nut with Drosselmeier's cousin, a puppet-maker.
+His son turned out to be the young man needed to crack the Crackatook.
 The King promised Pirlipat's hand to whoever could crack the nut.
-Many men broke their teeth on it before Drosselmeyer's nephew cracked it easily and handed it to Pirlipat, who swallowed it and immediately became beautiful again.
-But Drosselmeyer's nephew, on his seventh backward step, stepped on the Mouse Queen and stumbled, and the curse fell on him, giving him a large head, wide mouth, and cottony beard; making him a nutcracker.
-The ungrateful and unsympathetic Pirlipat, seeing how ugly he had become, refused to marry him and banished him from the castle.
+Many men broke their teeth on it before Drosselmeier's nephew cracked it easily and handed it to Pirlipat, who swallowed it and became beautiful again.
+But Drosselmeier's nephew, on his seventh backward step, stepped on Madam Mouserinks and stumbled.
+The curse fell on him, making him a nutcracker.
+Pirlipat, seeing how ugly he had become, refused to marry him and banished him from the castle.